dysonltd/tmag5273/tests/README.md

 ### Pi Pico

 The same setup as the ESP32C3 is also applied to the Pi Pico.
-You can run the tests using the [Pico Probe](https://thepihut.com/products/raspberry-pi-debug-probe) like so:
+More information on this can be found in the following [README](./pipico/README.md) You can run the tests using the [Pico Probe](https://thepihut.com/products/raspberry-pi-debug-probe) like so:

 ```bash
 cd tests/pipico